The Roundup MDL increased to 4,415.

 People are filing lawsuits arguing Monsanto’s Roundup weed killer caused them to develop non-Hodgkin lymphoma (NHL).
 The plaintiffs in these cases believe Monsanto — now owned entirely by Bayer Corp. — failed to warn them that its active ingredient, glyphosate, could cause cancer.

 People are filing lawsuits against Monsanto and Bayer nationwide in state and federal courts.
-Many of the federal cases have been consolidated into multidistrict litigation.
+Many of the federal cases have been consolidated into a multidistrict litigation (MDL) docket.

-Plaintiffs continue to file Monsanto lawsuits arguing Roundup causes cancer.
+Plaintiffs continue to file Monsanto lawsuits as part of MDL-2741, alleging that Roundup causes cancer.
 If you or a loved one developed cancer related to glyphosate exposure, a Roundup attorney can help you explore your legal options.

 Roundup cancer lawsuits, like many toxic exposure cases, may involve complicated terms.
 Below are a few terms to keep in mind while exploring your legal options.